 Change the face of modern medicine by conquering superbugs for good.
 For more than 10 years, Western has been at the leading edge of medical education.
-This course gives you the vital skills and knowledge to combat disease, improve global health and establish effective public health policy.
+This program gives you the vital skills and knowledge to combat disease, improve global health and establish effective public health policy.

 Be the one who conquers superbugs for good, with Western’s Graduate Certificate in Epidemiology.We believe knowledge doesn’t just come from theory but also by being actively involved in the medical field.